View Additional Course Information

 FACULTY DISCLOSURE STATEMENT

-All faculty participating in continuing medical education activities sponsored by Jefferson Medical College are expected to disclose to the activity audience any real or apparent conflict(s) of interest related to the content of their presentation(s).
+All faculty participating in continuing medical education activities sponsored by Sidney Kimmel Medical College at Thomas Jefferson University are expected to disclose to the activity audience any real or apparent conflict(s) of interest related to the content of their presentation(s).
 Full disclosure of faculty relationships will be made at this activity.
+Jefferson Conflict of Interest resolution process may result in changes to the agenda.